-This proposal replaces traffic signals with single lane roundabouts.
-Narrow center median from 12 feet to 2 feet and install quick-kurb (lane separator system).
-No other improvements.
-This would be a more minimalistic approach to the design.
+This proposal replaces traffic signals with single-lane roundabouts.
+This also includes a narrow center median from 12 feet to 2 feet and installation of quick-kurb (lane separator system).
+No other improvements are proposed.

-BENEFITS RISKS/CHALLENGES Improves intersection capacity and efficiency Public acceptance Reduces crash rates at intersections and mid-block At the two intersections, significant construction and Right of Way cost compared to signals Does not replace RR bridge No pedestrian accommodation along the roadway or Railroad underpass No roadway reconstruction other than intersections Less of convenient left turns to businesses due to left restrictions Significant resilience and recovery to adverse weather conditions Increased out of direction travel and U-turn activity No traffic signal replacements, no annual signal maintenance or 24/7 on-call services.
+BENEFITS RISKS/CHALLENGES Improves intersection capacity and efficiency Public acceptance Reduces crash rates at intersections and mid-block At the two intersections, increase construction and Right of Way costs compared to signals Does not replace Railroad bridge No pedestrian accommodation along the roadway or Railroad underpass No roadway reconstruction other than intersections Less of convenient left turns to businesses due to left restrictions Significant resilience and recovery to adverse weather conditions Increased out of direction travel and U-turn activity No traffic signal replacements, no annual signal maintenance or 24/7 on-call services.
 No power requirements Needs backage circulation for best performance • •